vintasoftware/django-virtual-models/docs/tutorial.md

         return len(person.awards) > 0
 ```

 Now thanks to `prefetch.Required("awards")`, this serializer will be able to require the field `awards` from the virtual model.
+If necessary, you can pass multiple fields or even nested lookups: `prefetch.Required("awards", "nominations__movie")`.

 !!! note
     `prefetch.Required` can be used to ensure the fetching of any `deferred_fields` a method needs without N+1s.

+!!! note
+    [Annotated](https://docs.python.org/3/library/typing.html#typing.Annotated) is a built-in Python construct that allows us to add custom annotations that don't affect type checking.

 #### Using `from_types_of` decorator